sourabh2711/PS1/README.md

 To run the code, if you do not have python installed in your system you can run the code on **Google Colab** platform.

-Here's the link to the final code : https://colab.research.google.com/drive/1NVQ3Zod_9R8KG-bYDHcPDU49ARfxAGqV?usp=sharing
+Here's the link to the final code on Google colab platform : https://colab.research.google.com/drive/1NVQ3Zod_9R8KG-bYDHcPDU49ARfxAGqV?usp=sharing

 To run the individual cells, press **Shift+Enter** and it will execute.
 Please note that training a model might take around *30-45 minutes*, so please be patient.